Getting started with Workbot for MS Teams by Workato

 • Privileged role administrator

-Assigned roles An unlikely user with several administrator Assigned Roles
+Assigned roles Administrator Assigned Roles

 Note that installing as a global administrator optionally allows you to Consent on behalf of the organization during installation.
 This is particularly useful as it allows users to reconnect Workbot (in Workato) without requiring an admin user during authentication.